 Most car batteries are designed to last between five and seven years, so a struggling battery could simply be a sign that yours is approaching the end of its life.
 You can check the age of your battery by finding the date that it was manufactured, which is stamped on the battery itself.

-If your battery needs replacing, then our online vehicle registration checker will help you to find the perfect fit for your vehicle.
-We also offer various fitting options for a small fee, including our Halfords Mobile Experts who’ll fit it directly on your drive or at your workplace.
+If your battery needs replacing, then our vehicle registration checker will help you to find the perfect fit for your car.
+We also offer various fitting options for a small fee, including via our Halfords Mobile Experts who’ll fit it right on your drive or at your workplace.

 If you’re looking for a battery charger then you can’t do much better than the CTEK smart charger range.
 The company is a global leader in maximising battery performance and all smart chargers on the market today contain CTEK-based technology.